InstaWP/wordpress-string-locator/readme.txt

 == Changelog ==

+= 2.3.1 =
+This is a maintenance and security release, with thanks to [RIPS Technologies](https://www.ripstech.com) for the responsible disclosure of several security concerns.

+* Fixed an escaped URL that should've allowed some HTML links.
+* Patched a potential security vulnerability with file path traversals.
+* Patched a potential security vulnerability that allowed writing to arbitrary files.
+* Patched a few Cross Site Scripting (XSS) vulnerabilities.
+* Removed unused code that might allow file creation.

 = 2.3.0 =
 * Upped version requirement to 4.9 as we now use the bundled CodeMirror in WordPress core.
 * Converted translation functions to the escaping versions to avoid accidental output from translations.